 With little knowledge of classical music, we clapped after one piece of the larger musical piece ended.
 The conductor raised his hand while his back was turned, conveying there was still more material to be performed from the same piece.
 Slowly the audience fell in tune with the moments that required clapping.

 Some of the people were seemingly lost on how to appreciate this seemingly dying art.
 Whilst some were appreciating the nuances of masterful playing that looked effortless, only hidden by years of making mistakes.
 I imagined a story in my head dictated not by my mind but by the crescendoes and decrescendos of the symphony.
 The music took a turn to put together the setup of a climax.
 My mind added a character to this music slowly and slowly.
 The theme of the story turned into one of redemption but which ended in a climax of tragedy.
 Claps.

 To introduce another musical piece the conductor recited a poem.
 The poem was about celebrating a tragic victory by putting a crown of rose thorns on the head.
 Two lines stayed with me.

 there were drops of blood instead’

 This display of drama helped the audience appreciate the music in a way classical music is rarely talked about nowadays.
-In terms of its potential to tell stories of grand narratives to small internal conflicts in characters.
-This performance by SOI Chamber Orchestra helped me move one step further towards appreciating music that is not only a performance of technique but also a display of varied emotions that it helps create in you.
+In terms of its potential to tell stories of grand narratives to small internal conflicts in characters, we realised classical music wasn’t going to die without a fight.
+This performance by SOI Chamber Orchestra helped me move one step further towards appreciating music that is not only a performance of technique but also a display of varied emotions and stories you never knew existed in you.